Chapter 15.600

 iv.
 Eighty-five (85) square feet for any nonresidential use fronting on a principal arterial street as defined in the City of SeaTac Comprehensive Plan;

-d.
+c.
 Design.
-Any monument sign must be “integrated” (that is, all elements of the sign must be incorporated in a single design).
 Auxiliary projections or attachments not a part of a single design are prohibited, except under the following circumstances:

 i.
 The monument sign is located on the primary access road to a multi-family development exceeding thirty (30) dwelling units; and